TheWover/AsyncRAT-VB.NET/README.md

 ***Remote Administration Tool For Windows***
  ```
-This project is for learing, If you find any bug or a better way to write please contact me.
+This project is for learing, If you find any bug please contact me.
  ```

 ---